 NESTA has a unique focus on the business aspects of personal training, which is not included in all personal training certifications.
 They emphasize sales, referrals, and marketing, which are important considerations for any personal trainer.
 Personal trainers will need business skills, like marketing, sales, and referrals in order to be successful.

 The content for the NESTA personal training exam covers a variety of general and broad topics that are important for certified professionals, such as all areas of physical activity and fitness, assessment, musculoskeletal, safety, and business aspects.
-The specializations are a great way to get more content in a specific area, like strength training, weight management, nutrition, special populations, or sport yoga, as seen in the video below.
+The specializations are a great way to get more content in a specific area, like strength training, weight management, nutrition, special populations, or sport yoga instructor, as seen in the video below.

 The NESTA exam is GI Bill approved so military personnel can receive tuition reimbursement for the NESTA personal fitness trainer exam.
 NESTA offers a job board with personal trainer job postings across the US.